-The Research Centre International Economics (FIW) was launched in 2006 by the then Feder-al Ministry of Economics and Labor.
-The aim was to create a research platform on topics rele-vant to foreign trade.
-The aim was to create a research platform on topics relevant to foreign trade.
+The Research Centre International Economics (FIW) was launched in 2006 by the then Federal Ministry of Economics and Labor with the goal to create a research platform on topics relevant to international economics and foreign trade.

 FIW aims to improve the framework conditions for theoretical and empirical economic research as well as economic policy advice in the field of international economics and to increase the visibility of all universities and non-university research institutions involved in the cooperation project in the international research community.